priyankjain/2016-Purdue-Ironhack-Tutorials/Github-Tutorial.md

   First command asks git to include all code changes in your repository for the next commit.
   Second command commits the changes and finalizes them to your _LOCAL_ repository.
-  Third command uploads the code the _remote_ repository on Github.com, from where we can access you code to grade you.
+  Third command uploads the code the _remote_ repository on Github.com, from where we can access your code to grade you.